You’ve been warned: Full body deepfakes are the next step in AI-based human mimicry

 Synthesizing entire human bodies

 To create deepfakes, computer scientists use Generative Adversarial Networks, or GANs.
-Comprised of two neural networks—a synthesizer or generative network, and a detector or discriminative network—these neural networks work in feedback loop of refinement way to create realistic synthetic images or video.
+Comprised of two neural networks—a synthesizer or generative network, and a detector or discriminative network—these neural networks work in a feedback loop of refinement to create realistic synthetic images and video.
 The synthesizer creates an image from a database, while the latter, working from another database, determines whether the synthesizer’s image is accurate and believable.

 The first malicious use of deepfakes appeared on a Reddit, where faces of actresses like Scarlett Johansson were mapped onto porn actors.
 Rachel Thomas of Fast.AI says that 95% of the deepfakes in existence are pornographic material meant to harass certain individuals with fake sexual acts.
 “Some of these deepfakes videos aren’t necessarily using very sophisticated techniques,” says Thomas.
 But, that is starting to change.